 Elderly patients: In individuals older than 75 years of age, who have a clinically significant ASCV, it is recommended to start them on moderate-intensity statins rather than high-intensity statins; this is because of increased side effects associated high-intensity statins, and reduction in the efficacy of metabolic pathways in elderly individuals.

 Renal impairment: atorvastatin, fluvastatin, pravastatin, or simvastatin are indicated in patients with chronic kidney disease since they do not undergo renal elimination, and hence, no dose adjustment is required.

 Liver impairment: pravastatin and rosuvastatin can be used in patients with compensated liver disease since they are metabolized to a lesser extent by the liver in comparison to other statins.
-While initiating statins in patients with liver disease, it is crucial for patients to abstain from alcohol.
+When initiating statins in patients with liver disease, patients must abstain from alcohol.
 The statins mentioned above should initiate at a low dose and liver enzymes, and LDL-C should get monitored within 1 to 3 months.
 If no significant change occurs in the level of aminotransferase, therapy does not achieve the LDL-C target, increase the dose of statins.
 Statins are contraindicated in patients with acute liver failure or decompensated cirrhosis.

 Increase in plasma concentration of statins result from the following: